BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

 ===============

 The ``foreach`` package adds a `foreach loop <https://en.wikipedia.org/wiki/Foreach_loop>`_ construct to R.
-This allows iterating over elements in a colection without using an explicit counter variable.
+This allows iterating over elements in a collection without using an explicit counter variable.
-A ``foreach`` construct can be executed in parallel and is designed to be generic with respect to the form of parallelism, allowing the same R code to be run on a variety of computational backends.
+The iterations of a ``foreach`` loop can be executed in parallel and the construct is designed to be generic with respect to the form of parallelism, allowing the same R code to be run using a variety of computational backends.

-The ``doMPI`` package provides a parallel backend for ``foreach``, allowing ``foreach`` loops to be parallelised using MPI.
+The ``doMPI`` package provides a parallel backend for ``foreach``, allowing ``foreach`` loops to be parallelised using MPI .
 As in ``snow`` (see :ref:`parallel-R-parallel-snow`), ``doMPI`` uses ``Rmpi`` for access to low-level MPI functions.

 Both `foreach <https://cran.r-project.org/package=foreach>`_ and `doMPI <https://cran.r-project.org/package=doMPI>`_ are available via CRAN, e.g.